sterenziani/Picture-Encrypter/README.md

 ## To run the code

-In the project's folder:
+In the project's folder, run the following commands:

 - make all
 - ./ss a1 a2 a3 a4

 ## Example runs

-If camouflage is a valid directory with pictures of size 300x300, such as Alfred's
+If camouflage is a valid directory with pictures of dimensions 300x300, just like Alfred.bmp:

 - ./ss d img/Alfred.bmp 4 camouflage

-If the directory camouflage contains at least 5 camouflage pictures of a picture encrypted with k=5:
+If the directory *camouflage* contains at least 5 shadows of a picture encrypted with k=5:

 - ./ss r recovered.bmp 5 camouflage